elizabethsztan/dual_autodiff/README.md

 A dual number implementation for automatic differentiation, available in both Pure Python and Cython packages.
 This repository provides optimized implementations suitable for both educational purposes and production environments.

+## LLM Usage

+This project was developed with supportive use of Large Language Models (LLMs):

+- **Models Used**: Claude 3.5 Sonnet and ChatGPT 4.0

+### Development Process
+All algorithms were implemented independently.
+LLMs were primarily utilised for:
+- Plotting assistance
+- Bug fixing support
+- Code commenting and docstrings

+In particular, I used Claude to static type my .pyx files when Cythonising the package and add dosctrings to the original package.
+Claude was also used to make the README.md template.

+### Example Prompts Used
+- "ERROR MESSAGE What is wrong with my code?"
+- "What tests should I implement for my dual class?"
+- "Add docstrings to this function."
+- "Please add static typing so we can Cythonise the package."

 ## Repository Structure

 ```